-3.3.
-Safety Committee
+3.2.
+Safety Organisation

 - (a).
-Fenland Aero Club Management Committee on behalf of the aerodrome licensee allocates an item on health & safety as part of the aerodrome's Safety Management Systems (SMS) at its monthly management meeting.
-The aim of this item at the monthly committee meeting is to monitor safety performance, manage changed, continuous improvements in safety and to discuss, report on and implement as necessary all aerodrome related safety issues. - (b).
-Safety education and awareness and urgent matters is promulgated via 'all members emails, notices on Club noticeboard and CFI briefing of pilots etc.
+As part of the aerodrome's Safety Management Systems (SMS), a Safety Committee convenes monthly, immediately preceding the FAC Committee meeting.
+It is Chaired by the CFI with Accountable Manager oversight.
+The aim is a continuous improvement in safety by monitoring safety performance and to discuss, report on and implement as necessary all aerodrome related safety issues.
+As well as investigating individual safety issues, the safety committee will pro- actively look for trends and emerging safety issues, actively promoting safety awareness. - (b).
+Safety education, awareness and urgent matters are promulgated through various channels including but not limited to members' emails, notices on the Club noticeboard and the CFI briefing of pilots.